GPlates/gplates-web-service/docker/README.md

 #### Use docker container for development

-* Run ``docker run -it --rm -v `pwd`:/gws -p 18000:80 gplates/gws /bin/bash``
+* Go to the root directory of this repository and run  ``docker run -it --rm -v `pwd`:/gws -p 18000:80 gplates/gws /bin/bash``

-* Inside the virtual machine: `cd /gws/gplates-web-service/django/GWS & python manage.py runserver 0.0.0.0:80`
+* Inside the virtual machine: `cd /gws/django/GWS && python3 manage.py runserver 0.0.0.0:80`

 * The dev server is at http://localhost:18000)